CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.1 Detection of safety-relevant events.md

 #### DER.1.A15 Central detection and real-time event reporting (CIA)

 Central components SHOULD be used to detect and evaluate safety-related events.
-Central Automated Analyzes with Software Means SHOULD be used to record, correlate, and visualize all events occurring in the system environment.
+Central Automated Analyzes with software tools SHOULD be used to record, correlate, and visualize all events occurring in the system environment.
 All submitted data SHOULD be completely visible and evaluable in the log management.
 The actual data SHOULD be evaluated as permanently as possible.
 If defined thresholds are exceeded, SHOULD automatically be alerted.
 Personnel SHOULD make sure that in the event of an alarm, a qualified and responsive response is initiated immediately.
 In this context, the affected employee SHOULD be informed immediately.

 The system managers should regularly audit the analysis parameters and, if necessary, adjust them.
 In addition, already reviewed data SHOULD be automatically examined for safety-relevant events.

 #### DER.1.A16 Use of detection systems according to protection requirements (CIA)

 Applications with increased protection requirements SHOULD be protected by additional detection measures.
 For this purpose, z.
-B. such detection systems are used, with which the increased protection requirements can be technically ensured.
+B. such detection systems are used with which the increased protection requirements can be technically ensured.

 #### DER.1.A17 Automatic response to security events (CI)
 In a safety-relevant event, the detection systems used should automatically report the event and react with suitable protective measures.
 In doing so, procedures should be used that automatically detect possible attacks, attempted abuse or security breaches.
 It SHOULD be possible to automatically intervene in the data stream to prevent a possible security incident.

 #### DER.1.A18 Conduct regular integrity checks (CI)

 All detection systems SHOULD regularly be checked to see if they are still integer.
 Also, the user rights SHOULD be controlled.
-In addition, the sensors SHOULD perform integrity checks on files and trigger automatic alerts as the values ​​change.
+In addition, the sensors SHOULD perform integrity checks on files and trigger automatic alerts as values ​​change.

 4 Further Information
 ------------------------------